Deep Reinforcement Learning with Weighted Q-Learning: Preliminaries

-The popular Deep Q-Network algorithm (DQN)~\cite{mnih2015human} is a variant of Q-Learning designed to stabilize off-policy learning with deep neural networks in highly dimensional state spaces.
-The two most relevant architectural changes to standard Q-Learning introduced by DQN are the adoption of a replay memory, to learn offline from past experience, and the use of a target network, to reduce correlation between the current model estimate and the bootstrapped target value.

-In practice, DQN learns the Q-values online, using a neural network with parameters $\bm{\theta}$, sampling the replay memory, and with a target network whose parameters $\bm{\theta}^{-}$ are updated to match those of the online model every $C$ steps.
+\paragraph{(Deep) Q-Learning} A classical approach for solving finite MDPs is the Q-Learning algorithm, an off-policy value-based RL algorithm, based on TD.
+The popular Deep Q-Network algorithm (DQN)~\cite{mnih2015human} is a variant of Q-Learning designed to stabilize off-policy learning with deep neural networks in high-dimensional state spaces.
+The two most relevant architectural changes to standard Q-Learning introduced by DQN are the adoption of a replay memory, to learn offline from experience, and the use of a target network, to reduce correlation between the current model estimate and the bootstrapped target value.
+In practice, a DQN agent interacts with the environment, stores in the replay buffer performed actions and corresponding observations, and learns the Q-values online, training a neural network.
+The network, with parameters $\bm{\theta}$, is trained by sampling mini-batches from the memory and using a target network whose parameters $\bm{\theta}^{-}$ are updated to match those of the online model every $C$ steps.
 The model is trained to minimize the loss